 Hill's Prescription Diet k/d Renal Health

 This kidney disease dog food is available in dry and wet formulas.
 It contains small doses of high-quality protein and low levels of sodium.

 Hill's Science is the oft-recommended dog food by veterinarians for pets with specific health problems, including kidney disease.

 - Hill's Prescription Diet k/d...

-- Controlled phosphorus and low...
+- Reduced phosphorus and sodium...

 Low in protein and specifically adjusted to tax the dog's kidneys the least, the Hills R/D dog food also contains high levels of antioxidants, which aim to neutralize free radicals in order to slow the disease progression.